hassanshaikley/AOTB/README.md

 This is code for a multiplayer game written in JS.

-I plan to implement MVC and apply better design patterns as well as write more tests in the near future!
+I plan to apply MVC as well as better design patterns...and write more tests all in the near future!
 Then after more of the foundation has been layed / framework for the game has been built then I plan on creating more art and adding more to the game.

 If you have any tips please comment!
 Especially with respect to design patterns or using the database.